yawbtng/build-an-agent-nvidia-hackathon/.devx/learn_the_code.md

 <img src="_static/robots/study.png" alt="Research Robot" style="float:right; max-width:300px;margin:25px;" />

-Now that our tools are defined, we can create a simple agent to reserach a topic.
+Now that our tools are defined, we can create a simple agent to research a topic.

 One of the simplest architectures for tool calling is called ReAct, short for Reasoning + Action.

-In this architecture, the agent will reason what actions to take, preform those actions, and then reason on the next steps.
+In this architecture, the agent will reason what actions to take, perform those actions, and then reason on the next steps.
 This is repeated until the agent decides there is no further action to take.

 <!-- fold:break -->